 You may be able to receive the vaccine at a doctor's office, hospital, urgent care center, community health center, state or local health department, mobile clinic, convention center, or cities' public health clinics, sports stadiums, or a retail pharmacy.

 You can check your state/territory and local health departments' website for vaccine events and locations.
 To find your state's/territory’s health department website, visit https://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html.

-Clinical trials help advance our understanding of diseases and find new ways to prevent, diagnose, and treat illnesses such as COVID-19.
-Multiple agencies and institutions are recruiting participants for COVID-19 vaccine and other prevention trials.
-Safe and effective vaccines and other preventions that work for most people are only possible when volunteers from all walks of life participate in the development of those vaccines and other preventions by joining clinical trials.
+Clinical trials help us better understand diseases and find new ways to prevent, diagnose, and treat illnesses such as COVID-19.
+Multiple research sites are recruiting participants for vaccines, other preventions, and treatment for COVID-19 through clinical trials.
+Finding safe and effective vaccines and other preventions that work for everyone is only possible when volunteers of all genders, races, and ethnicities participate in joining clinical trials.

 If you would like to participate in a prevention clinical trial, visit https://preventcovid.org.

-Yes, it is safe to stay on schedule with other recommended vaccinations.
-Talk with your healthcare provider to find out which vaccines you or your child need and when.
+Yes, it is safe to get the COVID-19 vaccine with other recommended vaccinations and there is no recommended time limits between getting the COVID-19 vaccine and getting vaccines against other diseases.
+You can get the COVID-19 vaccine on the same day as other vaccines.
+Talk with your healthcare professional to find out which vaccines you or your child need and when.
 It is also very important to get your flu vaccine.
 The flu is a contagious viral respiratory illness caused by influenza viruses, and it kills between 12,000 and 61,000 people each year.
-Young children, older adults, pregnant women, and people with chronic health conditions are most at risk of having serious complications.
-The flu vaccine will lower the number of people who get the flu.
-This will mean less demand on healthcare resources that may be stressed by the number of COVID-19 patients.
+Young children, older adults, pregnant women, and people with chronic health conditions are most at risk of having serious complications from the flu.